 My colleague Richard Jeffers, RS Components Director for Industrial Solutions, puts it like this: “Condition monitoring is a perfect example of gathering data and putting it to work.”

 Similarly, analysing all the other MRO data within an organisation can help build proactive strategies and take the emphasis off a solidly reactive response to MRO needs.

-“Condition monitoring is a perfect example of gathering data and putting it to work”Richard Jeffers, Technical Director, RS Components
+“Condition monitoring is a perfect example of gathering data and putting it to work”Richard Jeffers, Director for Industrial Solutions, RS Components

 Manufacturers who fail to act not only risk being left with antiquated processes but also being unable to attract the best young talent.
 Educating teams in the emergence of new technologies and advances is vital.

 Analysis by LinkedIn of tech-savvy jobseekers found that almost two-thirds wanted to join a company that offered them the potential to learn and develop new tech skills.

 “Manufacturers who fail to act risk being left with antiquated processes and unable to attract the best talent”Peter Malpas, President for EMEA, RS Components